hudl/react-native-android-fragment/README.md

 - `yarn`
 - Open the project in Android Studio and let everything build
 - Back in your terminal run `react-native start`
-- In Android Studio run the `app` on an Emulator or your device
+- In Android Studio run the `app` on an emulator or your device